beetbox/beets/docs/plugins/parentwork.rst

   that has a composition date.
 Format: yyyy-mm-dd.
 - **parentwork_workid_current**: The Musicbrainz id of the work as it was when the parentwork was retrieved.
-This tag exists only for internal bookkeeping, to keep track of recordings whose work have changed.
+This tag exists only for internal bookkeeping, to keep track of recordings whose works have changed.

 To use the ``parentwork`` plugin, enable it in your configuration (see :ref:`using-plugins`).